 Is there pain during and after the surgery?

 As with all surgery, anesthetic is used during the operation.
 This is generally local anesthesia.
 After the surgery, while you’ll feel some tightness from the bandage, patients generally report very little pain.
-Medication for discomfort will of course be available, but most patients require very little.
+Medication for discomfort will, of course, be available, but most patients require very little.

 What areas of the ear can be changed?

-Changes can be made in the size and prominence of the ear, as well as reduction in the size and shape of the earlobes.
+Changes can be made in the size and prominence of the ear, as well as a reduction in the size and shape of the earlobes.
 Some patients who are born with poorly shaped or missing parts of the ear can also be helped, but this requires special techniques not discussed in this information sheet.